Do You Need to Sanitize Your Groceries During the Coronavirus Pandemic?

 While current research is pretty clear that we likely won't be getting the coronavirus from our groceries and takeout containers, we do know it's important to practice proper hygiene and regularly disinfect surfaces in our kitchen.
-Check out our tips for washing your hands correctly for a refresher and learn more about the dirtiest places in your kitchen you should be cleaning every day.
+Learn more about the dirtiest places in your kitchen you should be cleaning every day.

 Remember to practice social distancing and avoid touching your face when you are at the grocery store.
 Please do not go grocery shopping if you feel sick, and be sure to wash your hands after your trip to the store.